 Nationally recognized for her identification and assessment of emerging industry trends, Muir is a frequent speaker, an award-winning author and publishes www.LawPeopleBlog.com, a valuable resource for the legal community.

-Muir’s book Beyond Smart: Lawyering with Emotional Intelligence, published by the ABA in 2017, is the first comprehensive guide to understanding and raising emotional intelligence in the unique context of practicing law.
+Muir’s book Beyond Smart: Lawyering with Emotional Intelligence, published in the fall of 2017 and currently the ABA’s best seller, is the first comprehensive guide to understanding, using and raising emotional intelligence in the unique context of practicing law.

 Muir has practiced in the United States and abroad, in both law firms and law departments, including as an associate at New York’s Davis Polk & Wardwell, as Co-General Counsel for the TAG Group, based in Paris, France, and as Vice President of the CPR Institute for Dispute Resolution.
 She graduated with Distinction in Psychology from Swarthmore College, received a J.D. with Honors from the University of Texas Law School and a certificate in International Law from the London School of Economics.
-A mediator with advanced training from Harvard University, she is also certified to administer several assessments, including the Myers-Briggs Type Indicator (MBTI) and the Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT).
+Muir has taken post-graduate courses in behavioral science and advanced mediation training at Harvard University.
+She is also certified to administer several assessments, including the Myers-Briggs Type Indicator (MBTI) and the Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT).

-As part of her community service, Muir currently serves as chair of the board of Family ReEntry, a Connecticut agency dedicated to improving the lives of those impacted by the criminal justice system, and has served on a number of boards, including the National School Climate Center, an organization promoting social and emotional learning in schools, the Dispute Settlement Center, a Connecticut mediation firm, and The Institute for Social and Psychiatric Initiatives at New York University’s Langone Medical Center.
+As part of her community service, Muir has served as chair of the board of Family ReEntry, a Connecticut agency dedicated to improving the lives of those impacted by the criminal justice system, and has served on a number of other boards, including the National School Climate Center, a New York City-based organization promoting social and emotional learning in schools, the Dispute Settlement Center, a Connecticut mediation firm, and The Institute for Social and Psychiatric Initiatives at New York University’s Langone Medical Center.
 In addition, Muir has provided leadership training for at-risk youth for Community Centers, Inc. and has conducted leadership and teamwork retreats for UNICEF national offices around the world.